 A Little Bit of History

-The 80/20 rule was first introduced by Italian economist Vilfredo Pareto, who, in 1906, observed that 80% of Italy’s land was controlled by 20% of its population.
-From there, it was developed by Joseph Juran, a 20th century figure in the study of management techniques and principles.
-Jurin took the rule and applied it to a number of different facets of business and the economy.
+The 80/20 rule was first introduced by Italian economist Vilfredo Pareto, who, in 1906, observed that 20% of the population controlled 80% of Italy’s land.
+From there, it was developed by Joseph Juran, a 20th-century figure in the study of management techniques and principles.
+Jurin took the rule and applied it to many different facets of business and the economy.
 It is now used to describe almost any type of output in the real world.

 Why Should You Care About The 80/20 Rule?

-Companies should dissect their revenues and understand who makes up their top 20% of customers.
-In order to target a similar type of client in their marketing campaigns.
+Companies should dissect their revenues and understand who makes up their top 20% of customers to target a similar type of client in their marketing campaigns.

 Furthermore, the top 4% of a customer base accounts for 64% of total sales.